Guide on How To Embed a Survey in an Email Newsletter

 Image choice questions

-Image choice questions are a popular type of survey question that allows respondents to choose an image that best represents their feelings or experiences.
+Another survey question you can use in your emails is image-choice questions.
+Here, respondents need to choose an image that best represents their feelings or experiences.
 This type of question can be used to gauge customer satisfaction, understand how people feel about a product or service, or gather feedback about an experience.
+Image-choice questions work best when the information you want to learn relates to feelings or emotions.

 Source: Really Good Email